Superphysics Superphysics

 You know that Puraka is followed by Purna Kumbhaka (of a short duration) and Recaka is also followed by a Shunya Kumbhaka (of a short duration).

-You do not breathe in all at once after you have exhaled, in between there is a period of pause, when your breath is out of your body.
+In between inhalation and exhalation is a period of pause, when your breath is out of your body.

 Scripture describes this period of Shunya‑Kumbhaka as death.